jakehasler/slack-etiquette/README.md

 * Is this message somewhat time-sensitive to *everyone* in this channel?

 ### @channel vs @here
 If you need to @channel for any of the reasons above but don't want to send the message out to everyone _regardless_ of whether or not they're in Slack, use @channel's lessy noisy brother, @here.
 This will still blast the message out, but only to people that are on slack at that given time.
+Still try to use this rarely, as it will still send a lot of potentially unnecessary notifications.

+## How do I _politely_ ask an entire channel a question?
+Simply ask the question!
+But don't @channel or @here it unless you really think it applies to everyone, is time-sensitive, or very important (i.e. meeting room change, lunch announcements, etc...).

 ## How do I Manage my Notifications? (@channel and DM Preferences)
 1. Open Slack